Agueda Salazar Martinez: Personal life

 Agueda Salazar was married to Eusebio Martinez, whose ancestry in Chimayó dates to the seventeenth century, in 1916; the couple had ten children together.
 In 1992, they also had 66 grandchildren, 114 great-grandchildren, and 14 great-great-grandchildren.
 Altogether, her family numbered 204.
 She was widowed in 1962, and died in 2000, at age 102, in Medanales, New Mexico.
 Five of her daughters, including Eppie Archuleta, became professional weavers after her example.
 In 1994 she was described as the "head of the largest family of Hispanic weavers in the state" with a family numbering 64 active weavers.

-Works by Agueda Salazar Martinez can be found in the Smithsonian Institution and the Museum of International Folk Art.
+Works by Agueda Salazar Martinez can be found in the Smithsonian American Art Museum and the Museum of International Folk Art.
 A historic marker in Rio Arriba County, New Mexico honors Agueda S. Martínez with the quote, "You Will Find Me Dancing on the Loom."